We’re still using this in 2023 with NetBeans IDE 11.0 with no problems.

 sudo nano /etc/ssh/sshd_config

-Search for PermitRootLogin and change it to yes (the default "without-password" won't work – change it to "yes").
+Search for PermitRootLogin and change it to yes (the default “prohibit-password” or “without-password” won’t work – change it to “yes”).
+Remove the # at the start of the line if present.

 Use CTRL+X to exit and then reboot.